achuntelolan/Python-Tools/README.md

 ## About

-This repository serves as a collection of handy Python scripts developed by @achuntelolan for simplifying various tasks related to video editing and YOLO annotations conversion.
+This repository serves as a collection of handy Python scripts developed by [Anoop Joseph John](https://github.com/achuntelolan) for simplifying various tasks related to video editing and YOLO annotations conversion.
 Whether you're a video editor or a developer working with YOLO object detection, you'll find useful tools here to streamline your workflow.

 ## Features